 Credit Report

-A report detailing a borrower's credit and payment history including: revolving and installment accounts; public records such as tax liens and judgments.
+A credit report is a detailed report of your credit and payment history, including information on revolving and installment accounts and public records like tax liens and judgments.

 Credit Risk